-Mini stroke symptoms quickly fade, but patients remain at riskFebruary 5th, 2013 in Cardiology /
+Mini stroke symptoms quickly fade, but patients remain at riskFebruary 5, 2013 in Medicine & Health / Cardiology

 Each year, as many as 500,000 Americans experience mini strokes called transient ischemic attacks (TIAs).